pietersap/dataminds-azureML-tensorflow-face/readme.md

 ## 2.1 train.py

 Train.py **trains and saves the model**.
-Images are read from file, faces are extracted with a cascade classifier and then these faces are used to train a model.
+Images are read from files on the shared directory of the compute target, faces are extracted with a cascade classifier and then these faces are used to train a model.
 Starting from a pretrained facenet model,we add an extra dense layer with softmax activation to classify our own images into 6 categories:

 0. buscemi (Steve Buscemi)
 1. clooney (George Clooney)